Ever After The Musical: Paper Mill Playhouse (2015)

 The musical premiered at the Paper Mill Playhouse on May 21, 2015, for a limited engagement until June 21, 2015.
 The production was directed and choreographed by Kathleen Marshall.
 The production's design team included scenery by Derek McLane, costumes by Jess Goldstein, lighting by Peter Kaczorowski, sound by Nevin Steinberg, and projections by Olivia Sebesky and Derek McLane.
 John Kenrick reviews this production: "It is a joy to report that Ever After has been deftly adapted into a musical that boasts delightful music, unusually witty lyrics, and enough human magic to make for a wonderful evening's entertainment."

 Alliance Theatre (2019)

 The musical premiered at the Alliance Theatre in Atlanta, Georgia, on January 15, 2019, for a limited engagement until February 17, 2019.
 The production was directed by Susan V. Booth and choreographed by JoAnn M. Hunter.
 The design team included scenery by Anna Louizos, costumes by Linda Cho, lighting by Robert Wierzel, and projections by Sven Ortel.

 Ordway Theatre (2019)

 The musical was expected to run at the Ordway Center for the Performing Arts in Saint Paul, Minnesota from December 3 to 29, 2019.
 However, following this announcement the musical was replaced on the schedule by SIX the Musical, which played at the Ordway for a limited engagement from November 29 to December 22, 2019 before its Broadway debut.

+Ordway Concert Hall (2023)

+The musical was performed at the Ordway Center for the Performing Arts in a concert staging starring Erika Henningsen, Heidi Blickenstaff, David Garrison and Jason Gotay.
+The production was directed by Marlo Hunter.